toubian/labyrinth_manual/README.md

 2. *Attend lab and working group meetings.* Lab meetings (1.5 hrs/week) and working group meetings (1 hr/week) are the main ways that we operate as an entire lab, and as a community.
 All-hands lab meetings are where we discuss the values, concepts, goals, and ideas that underlie all our work as a lab, and therefore are where we work out how and why we work.
 Without the meetings, we are just some people working on some stuff.
 If you are not going to make a lab meeting, note it in the #general channel on discord.
 You *don't need to explain why* you won't be in attendance.
 Working group meetings occur without Chris (although he can be invited in or ask permission to join) and they are a time to work together in a non-agenda-driven space without faculty presence in order to self-organize.
 Meetings are usually led by the Ungergraduate/Graduate/Postdoc leading the project, but should still be a collaborative space.
 Working group meetings at the start of the quarter may tend to be slightly agenda-driven.
 If you are not going to be able to make a working group meeting note it in the channel for the project you're working on, so your collaborators know what to expect.
 You *don't need to explain why* you won't be in attendance, but please don't get in the habit of not attenting meetings.
 If you do, someone from the lab will reach out to you to make sure you're ok.
     Here are some ways to structure working group meetings:
     * Quick check in.
-    * If starting a new project go the the boring logistics of the workflow so no one gets lost in the protocol.
+    * If starting a new project go over the boring logistics of the workflow so no one gets lost in the protocol.
     * Updates on current project.
     * Where everyone is at and what questions are keeping you from moving forward (even if folks haven't started yet they can learn from other people's questions).
     * If nearing the end of a project set a clear deadline to finish or to at the very least provide an update on where you left off.